mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Click OK
    - Save Splits

 > [!TIP]
 > The font used for both the Timer and Times in my layout template is [Digital 7 Mono Regular](https://www.dafont.com/digital-7.font), the same font used in WSplit.
-If it's missing, LiveSplit will substitute another font.
+If not installed, LiveSplit will substitute another font.

+---

-### Usage
+## Usage
 - Launch LiveSplit before Black Ops 1, or while at the main menu for best results
 - Not working?
 Try running LiveSplit as administrator
   - To always run as admin.
 Right click LiveSplit.exe > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply